-As political parties in Tunisia struggle to gain national relevance, their leaders and members are focused on effective communication strategies opening up an opportunity for the Global Center.
+As political parties in Tunisia struggle to gain national relevance, their leaders and members are focused on effective communication strategies.

 While there, GCJD trainers also had an opportunity to work with Tunisian reporters representing four press agencies.
 The focus of the discussions was to help journalists more fairly and thoroughly cover political parties, campaigns and elections.